-Filers of Form 1095-B must furnish a copy by January 31, 2019, to the person identified as the "responsible individual" on the form for coverage in 2018.
+Filers of Form 1095-B must furnish a copy by March 2, 2020, to the person identified as the "responsible individual" on the form for coverage in 2019.
+However, the IRS will not impose a penalty for failure to furnish a copy of Form 1095-B if certain conditions are met.
+See Notice 2019-63 and Information Reporting Penalties for more information about this penalty relief.